-It doesn’t help either that Manchester is such a huge place so you need to allow lots of time for getting lost.
+It doesn’t help either that Manchester is such a vast place so you need to allow plenty of time for getting lost.

 Anyway after we eventually got out the car, we made our first stop on our venture of the city.

-I went to the Science and Industry Museum which is spread out into three different buildings, one of which is full of old planes and cars.
+I went to the Science and Industry Museum which is spread out into three separate buildings.

 John Rylands Library

 This was at the top of my list for places to visit.
 I’d seen so many posts about this on Instagram and as a fellow Harry Potter fan I had to go because of it’s slight resemblance to Hogwarts.